queil/gmox/README.md

 ### Docker image

 Both the CLI tool and a server generated from the template may be packaged as Docker image and used in scenarios where having .NET SDK is not desirable.
-There are no official images yet.

 ## TODO